Railway privatisation in Argentina: Freight services

 Although FA supported the idea of operating the freight line in competition with private companies, the Ministry of Public Works (assisted by the World Bank) excluded FA from the activity, allowing only private concessionaires to operate the lines.
 In 1990 a program of restructuring was signed by FA, the Ministry and the World Bank.
 That agreement was the first official document to suggest the possibility to exclude FA from the operation of public transport.

 The government granted concessions for a term of 30 years, extendable to 10 years.
 It was also established that investments made by private operators became property of the state when the contract of concession finished.
 The concessionaire only kept the rolling stock or other goods acquired during the term of concession.

 For freight transport, the government established zones of interest according to traffic.
 The first section was Rosario–Bahía Blanca with a traffic estimated in 2,000,000 tons per year along its 5,300-km length.
 The second section was the Urquiza Railway with 1,200,000 tons per year along a length of 2,700 km.
 The third section was Mitre Railway with 2,500,000 tons (also considering the possibility of passenger services) along a length of 4,800 km.
 The San Martín Railway was included as the fourth section, with a length of 4,700 km.

 The majority of Roca Railway was granted in concession to Ferrosur Roca, property of Loma Negra, the largest cement producer in Argentina.
-The San Martín was granted to Buenos Aires al Pacífico S.A., while Sarmiento was granted to Ferroexpreso Pampeano (owned by Techint), Urquiza to Ferrocarril Mesopotámico, and Mitre to Nuevo Central Argentino.
+The San Martín was granted to Buenos Aires al Pacífico, while Sarmiento was granted to Ferroexpreso Pampeano (owned by Techint), Urquiza to Ferrocarril Mesopotámico, and Mitre to Nuevo Central Argentino.

 Only the Belgrano Railway freight service remained under the control of the state due to lack of interest from private investors.
-Nevertheless, the railway would be granted to Belgrano Cargas S.A., a consortium established by the railway union Unión Ferroviaria in 1999.
-That same year, Brazilian company América Latina Logística (ALL) took over the Urquiza and San Martín lines, replacing Ferrocarril Mesopotámico and BAP respectively.
+Nevertheless, the railway would be granted to Belgrano Cargas, a consortium established by the railway union Unión Ferroviaria in 1999.
+That same year, Brazilian company América Latina Logística took over the Urquiza and San Martín lines, replacing Ferrocarril Mesopotámico and BAP respectively.

 Freight services were granted in concession as follows: